Share this news postcommented on "26 October 2017 ..."/news/is-the-prevalence-of-lumbar-spine-surgery-particularly-fusions-increasing-and-why/61388

 There is ample evidence that the prevalence of lumbar spine surgery(LSS) is increasing every years,particularly in the US and Australia.Spine surgery has increased among patients with non-radicular , non-malignant/septic/neurocompressive/unstable lower back pain (i.e. 'lumbago')-LOW BACK PAIN.Is there a valid explanation for this increases which is real i.e. adjusted per capita and per patient/surgeon ratio?

 Possible explanations proposed by many authors and senior surgeons include: more spinal surgeons per capita(examined and not the case), appearance /availability of advanced neuro-imaging identifying 'black' discs more frequently?
-Other possibilities are: increase in the prevalence of reported LBP, improvements in spinal surgical training, better surgical outcomes after surgery for LBP and financial incentives.
+Other possibilities are: increase in the prevalence of reported LBP, improvements in spinal surgical training, better surgical outcomes after surgery for LBP and perhaps in very rare cases financial incentives.